This article was updated with audio on August 15, 2025.

 Amyloid-beta (Aβ) fibril accumulation in the brain is associated with Alzheimer’s disease.
 The alpha-synuclein protein is found in Lewy Body Dementia and Parkinson’s Disease.

-Amyloids are also seen in type 2 diabetes and spongiform encephalopathies, where the holes in the brain make it look like a sponge.
+Amyloids are also associated with type 2 diabetes and spongiform encephalopathies, characterized by holes in the brain that resemble a sponge.

-The list below shows some amyloid proteins and their respective precursors and the diseases they produce.[2]
-The precursor proteins are the normally occurring functional proteins.
+The list below shows some amyloid proteins and their respective precursors, as well as the diseases they cause.[2]
+The precursor proteins are the commonly occurring functional proteins.
 Once misfolded, they become amyloids and cause illness.

 Prions